jpoon/generalfusion-pachyderm/README.md

 # Unlocking Fusion with Containers and Kubernetes

 Demo application that was demonstrated at Build 2017 during the "Unlocking Fusion with Containers and Kubernetes" session.
+Channel 9 video is available [here](https://channel9.msdn.com/Events/Build/2017/T6983).

 ## Architecture